sages-pl/src-python/docs/sonarqube/1-ui/1e-quality-gates.md

 meet to be considered "healthy."
 These conditions are used to ensure that the code meets predefined quality standards.
-Quality Gates can be customized to include various criteria, such as no critical bugs or vulnerabilities, minimum test coverage, and technical debt ratios.
+Quality Gates can be customized to include various criteria, such as no critical bugs or vulnerabilities, minimum test coverage ratios.
 The goal  of a Quality Gate is to prevent problematic code from being merged into production or deployed.